ooddle

 Every day ooddle asks the patient to notice three things.
 Their stress, their energy, and their sleep satisfaction.
 Five seconds, three sliders.
 That tiny act of paying attention becomes the loop.
 The patient sees their own state reflected back, and that visibility changes behavior in a way that prescriptive advice rarely does.

-How ooddle works
+How does ooddle work?

 Insight plus personally chosen goals equals daily actions that actually mean something to the person taking them.
-From the three daily inputs and a brief onboarding questionnaire, ooddle assembles five small daily actions personalized to the goals the patient identified for themselves.
+From the three daily inputs and a brief onboarding questionnaire, ooddle assembles two small daily actions personalized to the goals the patient identified for themselves.
 Not goals you assigned.
 Not goals an algorithm chose.
 Theirs.

 The five wellness pillars